EvoTestOps/AISysRev/README.md

 This proof-of-concept (PoC) application demonstrates the current capabilities of AI-automated title-abstract screening of systematic reviews (SRs).
 This PoC is based on a conference paper "The Promise and Challenges of Using LLMs to Accelerate the Screening Process of Systematic Reviews" by Huotala et al.

+## Getting started

+First, clone the repository to your local computer.

+### System and software requirements

+Verify your computer meets the following requirements:

+- Docker, with Compose plugin installed
+- Enough RAM to run multiple containers
+- Network connection
+- Access to OpenRouter API

+See https://docs.docker.com/desktop/ for Docker installation instructions. **Docker Desktop includes Docker Compose, Docker Engine and the Docker CLI.**

+1. Run `docker info` to verify you have Docker installed
+   - Docker `26.0.0` has been tested as working.
+For MacOS computers, Colima has been rigorously tested to work.
+3. Run `docker compose version` to verify you have Compose installed.
+   - Version `2.33.1` has been tested as working, newer versions should also work.
+   - **Note:** Older versions of Compose use `docker-compose` as the compose command.
+We don't provide support for legacy Compose versions.

+### Running the application

+#### MacOS, Linux and Windows (WSL)

+`make start-prod` should start the stack, assuming you have the requirements met.

+#### Windows (non-WSL)

+`./start-prod.bat` should start the stack for non-WSL Windows operating systems.

 ## Technology

 ### Front-end